 Establishing a Chapter.
 Delta Epsilon Phi chapters may be established in accredited public and private senior high schools.
 Chapter sponsors must be teachers of German and members of AATG.
 To establish a ΔΕΦ chapter, a request on official school stationery should be sent to AATG along with a one-time activation fee of $10.00 and may be paid via the AATG store.

-Upon affiliation chapter sponsors receive the ΔΕΦ Chapter Handbook with constitution, induction ceremony, and suggested chapter activities and an official Kapitelurkunde.
+Upon affiliation chapter sponsors receive a Kapitelurkunde and the ΔΕΦ Chapter Handbook with constitution and suggested induction ceremony.

 Student Eligibility.
 To be eligible for induction, students must have completed three semesters of German with a 3.6 grade point average in German and have an overall grade point average of 3.0 on a 4.0 scale.
 Individual chapters may set additional eligibility requirements.